lsst/pipelines_lsst_io/install/setup.rst

    .. note::

-      These installation are for :doc:`newinstall.sh <newinstall>`-based installations.
+      These installation are for :doc:`newinstall.sh <newinstall>`- and :doc:`lsstinstall`-based installations.
       For ``lsstsw``, follow :ref:`these instructions <lsstsw-setup>` instead.

 2. Set up a top-level package: